 NYC C.L.A.S.H., Inc. et al. v.
 Sec’y of U.S. Dep’t of Hous. & Urban Dev. & U.S. Dep’t of Hous. & Urban Dev., 1:18-cv-1711 (D.D.C.
 July 23, 2018)

 On July 23, 2018, N.Y.C.
 Citizens Lobbying Against Smoker Harassment (“CLASH”) and six public housing residents sued the U.S. Department of Housing and Urban Development (“HUD”).
 Plaintiffs challenge the federal agency’s rule requiring public housing agencies (“PHAs”) to implement a tobacco use policy by July 30, 2018.
-PHA policies must prohibit use of combusted tobacco products (including waterpipes/hookah) in and within 25 feet of all public housing living units and common areas, and PHA administrative office buildings.
-PHAs may choose to include e-cigarettes in their tobacco use policies, but are not required to do so.
+PHA policies must prohibit use of combusted tobacco products (including waterpipes/hookah) in and within 25 feet of all public housing living units and common areas, and PHA administrative office buildings; the rule allows that a PHA may choose to include e-cigarettes in its tobacco use policies.

 Fourth Amendment claims